Fayetteville Technical Community College: Athletics

 The college will have men's and women's basketball and golf teams beginning in the 2016–2017 season.
 According to the Fayetteville Observer "Fayetteville Tech would probably compete in the National Junior College Athletic Association's Division II because there are more potential opponents in the Carolinas and Virginia...The teams would be known as Trojans, the school's mascot...FTCC would likely add other sports teams later, though [President Larry] Keen said football would not ever be an option because of its expense."

 Also, according to the Observer, "'The basketball teams would practice in the school's gym but it's 7 feet too small for regulation games.
 As a result, the teams would likely play their 15 home games at a Crown Center venue,' said David Brand, the school's senior vice president for academic and student services.

 He said the school would contract with a local golf course to serve as the home course for the golf teams."

 Campuses

 Fayetteville Campus (Fayetteville, NC)

-The Fayetteville campus consists of 17 buildings across 150 acres including the Tony Rand Student Center, the Bookstore, the Advanced Technology Building, the All American Veterans Center, the Paul H. Thompson Library, the Center for Business and Industry, the Gym, the Health Technologies Center, the Auto Body Shop Complex, Lafayette Hall, the Harry F. Shaw Virtual Campus Center, the General Classroom Building, and the Salon and Spa Services Educational Center.
-As the school grew over the years and developed increasingly successful offerings, it took over what was then the Junior high school facilities now known as Horace Sisk Building.
+The Fayetteville campus consists of 17 buildings across 150 acres including the Tony Rand Student Center, the Bookstore, the Advanced Technology Building, the All American Veterans Center, the Paul H. Thompson Library, the Center for Business and Industry, the Gym, the Health Technologies Center, the Auto Body Shop Complex, Lafayette Hall, the Harry F. Shaw Virtual Campus Center, the General Classroom Building, a line worker training area, a solar farm training area currently under construction, and the Salon and Spa Services Educational Center.
+A new Building Trades center is expected to open in late 2025.
+As the school grew over the years and developed increasingly successful offerings, it has expanded dramatically including Junior high school facilities now known as Horace Sisk Building, the YMCA building, former car dealerships, and more.
 The campus is located along Route 14 of the Fayetteville Area System of Transit at 2201 Hull Rd, Fayetteville, NC 28303.